 Culture and Language

 Austria, like many European countries, has a long past with artifacts found that date back to the Paleolithic Age.
-The most famous group to bring early influence on the region was the Celtics, who were centered around Hallsatt.
-But by 200BC, the Romans controlled the country until German tribes like the Bavarians and Badenbergs began to invade.
+The most famous group to bring early influence on the region was the Celtics, who were centered around Hallstatt.
+By 200BC, the Romans controlled the country until German tribes like the Bavarians and Babenbergs began to invade.
 These smaller tribes eventually expanded and led to Austria’s famous monarchy, the Habsburgs.

 Another part of Austria’s culture is the language.
-German is the official language in Austria, but Austro-Bavarian is the most popular native language.
-However, German is the most common language spoken and understood by Austrians because it is the language used by the government, education, and in the media.
+German is the official language in Austria, though Austro-Bavarian is the most popular native language.
+However, German is the most common language spoken and understood by Austrians because it is the language used by the government, education, and the media.

 In larger urban centers, English is also very popular due to the country’s position with international business and tourism.
 While most Austrian’s will prefer to speak their country’s own language, many people do understand and can converse in English, if needed.

-Summertime is the high tourist season in Austria and airline tickets will be more expensive during the warmer months.
-Travelers who are looking to stay on budget can travel during the shoulder seasons in the spring and fall to lower the cost of a flight.
+Summertime is the high tourist season in Austria, and airline tickets will be more expensive during the warmer months.
+Travelers who are looking to stay on a budget can travel during the shoulder seasons in the spring and fall to lower the cost of a flight.

 Hostel dorm rooms are the most affordable option for budget travelers, and you should expect to spend about $15 US dollars per night.
 Many hostels also offer private rooms, which are more expensive but can be affordable if you split the cost with another person.
 Private rooms in a hostel will normally cost about $55 US dollars per night.

-But if the hostel settings aren’t to your preference, there are quite a few budget hotels offering their services in Austria too.
+If the hostel settings aren’t to your preference, there are quite a few budget hotels offering their services in Austria too.
 Most budget hotels will cost about $60 US dollars per night.
-Boutique hotels will cost a lot more than budget hotels and you should expect to pay more than $150 US dollars each night.
+Boutique hotels will cost a lot more than budget hotels, and you should expect to pay more than $150 US dollars each night.

 While accommodation is always important so that you have a safe place to rest up, the adventure is out on the streets.
 When you aren’t relaxing, travelers are often eager to grab a bite to eat.
 Austrian cuisine changes by region, but overall the country is known for having very fresh ingredients that are locally sourced.

-But many places in Austria are also very high class and there are Michelin star restaurants in Vienna.
+Nany places in Austria are also very high class, and there are Michelin star restaurants in Vienna.
 For travelers who want to experience fine dining in Austria, you should expect to pay more than $100 US dollars per meal.
 Meals will also be more expensive if you plan on having an alcoholic drink while you dine.